 Have you or your kids just had the flu and now you would like to get rid of any remaining flu germs?
 You could prevent further illness and minimise the risk of others catching the virus by following these simple cleaning steps after the flu.

-The most important part when cleaning after the flu is to ventilate your home to get fresh air in and prevent germs lingering in the air.
+The most critical part when cleaning after the flu is to ventilate your home to get fresh air in and prevent germs lingering in the air.

-Cleaning surfaces is also important, including door knobs, light switches, fridge and cupboard doors, worktops, and all surfaces in the bathroom.
-A great alternative to a shop bought cleaning product is to use a vinegar solution.
+Cleaning surfaces is also essential, including door handles, light switches, fridge and cupboard doors, worktops, and all surfaces in the bathroom.
+A great alternative to a shop-bought cleaning product is to use a vinegar solution.
 Vinegar’s acidic properties act well on terms.
 Clean your floors using a steamer or hire a cleaning company that offers steam cleaning services.
-They can also steam clean bathroom areas such as shower.
+They can also steam clean bathroom areas such as the shower.

 All the cloths, sponges you use when cleaning during or after the flu should be thrown away or washed in a washing machine on the high temperature setting.

 When you are sick, you tend to sweat more, and that’s usually while staying in bed and trying to get well.
 Wash all bedding, blankets and clothing on the hottest temperature allowed by the material and washing instructions.
 It may take several washing machine loads, don’t overload your washing machine.
 Check the label if you can wash your pillows in the washing machine too, you should be able to wash two pillows in the same washing cycle.